Chatteris: Overview

 Chatteris is sited in particularly fertile agricultural land, and as such, the town's local economy is largely based on this industry.
 Alan Bartlett and Sons Ltd, a major British grower and packer of root vegetables has a large facility in the town with over 2,500 hectares under cultivation, much of it growing parsnips and the Chantenay and Bushytops carrot.
 The company is a demerger of Albert Bartlett & Sons, which are now based in Scotland.
 Rustler Produce Ltd, also based in Chatteris, is another major player in this industry, and a number of smaller vegetable producers and processors operate in the Chatteris area.

 Another major employer in the town is Metalcraft (Stainless Metalcraft (Chatteris) Ltd).
 The company was established in the town in the late 19th century and over the years has manufactured diamond mining equipment and overhead cranes.
 The company is now part of the Avingtrans Group and specialises in creating engineered products for the oil, gas, nuclear and medical industries.

 An Aldi supermarket located on Bridge Street opened in 2016.
 It was formerly a large Co-op which opened in 1990, trading under a variety of brandnames until its closure in 2014.

 Another supermarket constructed on the A141 Fenland Way became the first of Tesco's discount Jack's-branded stores in the UK and hosted the press launch on 19 September 2018, opening to the public the following day.
 It is located within a larger building intended as a Tesco supermarket, constructed at a cost of £22 million but left mothballed following the company's decision to halt the opening of 49 out-of-town supermarkets following poor financial results in October 2014.
-The other half opened as a Poundstretcher store in February 2018.
+In 2022 Jack's closed and converted to a Tesco store as originally intended.
+The other half opened as a Poundstretcher in 2018 which closed in 2023 and re-opened as a B&M store.
+Alongside the two big stores is a smaller Screwfix store opened in 2020.